New Jersey Superior Court, Appellate Division: Organization

 The Appellate Division is divided into eight "parts" (designated "A" through "H") of four or five judges each.
 Judges are rotated among the parts on an annual basis.
 Unlike the federal and some other state appellate courts, appeals are not allocated among the parts on a territorial basis and Appellate Division precedent is equally binding statewide.

 The Appellate Division consists of 35 judges in total.
 One of the judges on each part is designated as the presiding judge and there is an overall presiding judge for administration.
 Appeals are decided by a panel of three judges from the part to which the appeal is assigned.
-If the New Jersey Supreme Court has less than five members available to hear a case, either because of vacancies or recusals, senior Appellate Division judges may be assigned to serve temporarily.
+If the New Jersey Supreme Court has fewer than five members available to hear a case, either because of vacancies or recusals, senior Appellate Division judges may be assigned to serve temporarily.

 The Appellate Division has a central clerk's office that processes the filing of notices of appeal, briefs, motions and other papers.
 The chambers of the Appellate Division judges are located in Atlantic City, Hackensack, Jersey City, Morristown, New Brunswick, Newark, Trenton, West Long Branch, and Westmont.
 Oral argument is held at a variety of courthouses across the state, but only Trenton, Morristown, and Hackensack have purpose-built dedicated courtrooms for the Appellate Division.
 Oral argument has also been held at mock courtrooms at the Newark and Camden campuses of Rutgers Law School.